Arannamoy-Mondal/Django/README.md

 wsgi.py ==> (Web Server Gateway Interface) how a web server communicates with web application, synchronus system manage.py ==> for project specific command line utility
 ```

+`For admin login run manage.py as runserver and get an ip address and add /admin  with this url and press enter`